Minimum Wage

 Vacation Leave

-Ohio does not require employers to provide employees with vacation benefits, whether unpaid or paid.
+Ohio does not require employers to provide employees with vacation benefits, whether paid or unpaid leave.
 However, if the employer offers benefits in terms of vacation, it must comply with the established policy or employment contract terms.
+This includes vacation benefits established under a collective bargaining agreement.

 An employer also has the right to establish a policy or create a contract that will deny employees payment for accrued vacation leave upon the end of employment.